How Not To Lose All Your Money With A Managed Forex Account

 For other countries, check the regulators closely.
 One of the most recent FPA Scam investigations was of a company that also listed a regulator’s website.
 That site was for a regulatory body that did not exist and only was there to appear to prove that the company was registered.
 Check the regulators website carefully.
 How many companies do they claim to regulate?
 If it’s only a few, that would make me suspicious that the regulator is fake Are there any signs of any enforcement actions against any company?
 If not, the regulator may be real, but lack any authority to do anything.
 Run a web search on the regulator and see how many links you get.
 Any real regulator should have quite a few, and some of them should be from websites belonging to the government in the country it’s based in.

-So, you’ve avoided pooled accounts, found your own broker (Want to start trading with a Demo or Real account with the best Forex Broker for this year?
-Click here to find out more about XM.), verified that the account manager or account management company is properly licensed and regulated, and has no major complaints filed with regulators.
+So, you’ve avoided pooled accounts, found your own broker (Want to trade forex with arguably the safest broker in Asia?
+Register with FXPrimus here! -> https://bit.ly/fx-my-signup), verified that the account manager or account management company is properly licensed and regulated, and has no major complaints filed with regulators.
 Do you feel safe?
 You are definitely safer, but you aren’t done yet.

 Incompetence can erase your forex account balance just as quickly as fraud.
 Before signing that LPOA, make sure you understand the concept of risk management and discuss how the account manager will control risk.
 See if you can get a contract that specifies the maximum risk per trade along with the maximum total risk to be taken at any time.
 This should at least give you some legal leverage if your account is severely drawn down by improper risk management.
 Even then, login and check your account every few days, if not more often.
 Your excellent manager might go on vacation and the person who substitutes might not be nearly as good.